front-end-intermediate/DOM-Scripting/readme.md

 }
 ```

-Note: not all NYTimes stories include images and, depending on the day, our script could error if `story.multimedia[0]` was undefined.
-For this we will use a [Conditional (ternary) operator](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Conditional_Operator)
+Note: not all NYTimes stories include images and our script could error if `story.multimedia[0]` was undefined.
+For this we will use a [Conditional (ternary) operator](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Conditional_Operator) for the image element:

 ```js
 <img